amindev7/photoify/README.md

 **Installation instructions**

 - Clone this repository to your computer
-- Start MAMP and Open your browser
+- Start MAMP and open your browser
 - Type in localhost:8888

 **This project is written in:**

 - PHP
-- HTML
+- JavaScript
 - CSS

 **This project is tested on:**